Meet our amazing team of staff who will be working to bring our vision to life!

 Francesco Sella

-Senior lecturer, Department of Mathematics Education, Loughborough University
+Senior Lecturer, Department of Mathematics Education, Loughborough University

 Sam Sims

 Sam Sims is a Lecturer in the Centre for Education Policy and Equalising Opportunities (CEPEO) at UCL.
 His research focuses on teachers, teaching, and teacher professional development.
 Sam teaches evaluation methods at UCL and has also published research on this topic.
-As part of CEML, Sam will be helping to design and evaluate the cost-effectiveness of training for early maths educators.
+As part of CEML, Sam helps to design and evaluate the cost-effectiveness of training for early maths educators.
 You can find him on Twitter @DrSamSims.

 Victoria Simms